Introduction

 This is a second way to test the observable behaviour of Rust's lexer,

-which doesn't depend so much on rustc_parse
+which doesn't depend so much on rustc_parse's internals.

 It analyses the requested testcases via declarative macros, and compares the result to what the reimplementation expects.

-The analysis works by defining a macro using the tt
+The analysis works by defining a macro using the tt fragment specifier which applies stringify! to each parameter,

 embedding the testcase in an invocation of that macro,